crazy-max/docker-nextcloud/README.md

 ## About

-[Nextcloud](https://nextcloud.com) Docker image based on Nextcloud stable image with advanced features.
+🐳 [Nextcloud](https://nextcloud.com) Docker image based on Nextcloud ☁ stable image with advanced features.
+More information about the based Nextcloud image on the [official repository](https://github.com/nextcloud/docker).

 ## Features